gggrafff/museum_tv/README.md

 3. The Forge
 4. The Arts

 It is necessary to mount several buttons (for example, these may be pins from a PC keyboard).
-So that when you press one, playback starts from folder (1), and when you press 3, playback starts from folder (3).
+So that when you press `1`, playback starts from folder (1), and when you press `3`, playback starts from folder (3).

 **This script monitors keystrokes and controls the vlc player to switch playlists.**